4th Horse (Hodson's Horse): Indian Rebellion of 1857

+The rissalahs sent to Delhi saw their first action on 14 and 18 July 1857 in the Delhi suburb of Sabzi Mandi.
+The regiment then fought against the rebels on 17 and 18 August at Khurkowdeh and Rohtak.
 Following the siege of Delhi, on 20 September 1857, Hodson took 50 men from the regiment, rode to Humayun's Tomb, and captured the Mughal emperor Bahadur Shah Zafar.
 Hodson returned there the next day and captured the Mughal princes, Bahadur Shah Zafar's sons Mirza Mughal and Mirza Khizr Sultan, and grandson Mirza Abu Bakht.
 While escorting the princes, Hodson's force was threatened by a large hostile crowd.
 Rather than let the princes escape, Hodson shot them at the Khooni Darwaza, near the Delhi Gate.

 A detachment from Hodson's Horse was sent out on 27 September 1857 to pursue rebels heading for Rohilkhand.
 The regiment also saw action against the rebels near Agra on 10 October 1857, in Cawnpore, at Alambagh on 12 November 1857, the Siege of Lucknow, against the Gwalior rebels under Tantia Tope, at Gangiri in Aligarh district on 7 December 1857, at the battle at Patiyali, and at Mainpuri.
 On 25 January 1858, Hodson with 200 of his men and three other British officers were part of a column commanded by Brigadier Adrian Hope against an army of 5,000 rebels encamped at Shamshabad.
 In the fierce battle, Lieutenant CTM McDowell was killed and Hodson and Lieutenant Charles Gough were badly wounded.